OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

 ## Call the API

-Once your add-in has the access token, item ID, and REST API URL, it can either pass that information to a back-end service which calls the REST API, or it can call it directly using AJAX.
+After your add-in has the access token, item ID, and REST API URL, it can either pass that information to a back-end service which calls the REST API, or it can call it directly using AJAX.
 The following example calls the Outlook Mail REST API to get the current message.

 ```js
 function getCurrentItem(accessToken) {